 It’s not to say that you shouldn’t use ornamental graphics, but make sure they’re not getting in the way of users being able to perform the tasks they want to on your site.
 If that big photo of your dog is drawing all the attention and people are missing your “buy now” button, Fido’s got to go.

-If your decorative design elements are not getting in people’s way, there’s no evidence they hurt or help, so use your best judgement.
-Just keep in mind that the more clutter there is, the more difficult it is for your call to action to stand out.
+If your decorative design elements are not getting in people’s way, there’s no evidence they hurt or help… so use your best judgment.
+Keep in mind the more visual clutter there is, the more difficult it is for your call to action to stand out.
 (A huge component of my job as a designer is mostly being an editor of the unnecessary things.)